aiven/aiven-docs/docs/platform/concepts/aiven-node-firewall-configuration.md

 cloud accounts.
 This gives you greater control over deployment configuration, but the VM-level firewall configurations are set at deployment time according to Aiven base configurations.
-You can apply additional firewalls using your cloud service provider\'s configuration options.
+You can apply additional firewalls using your cloud service provider's configuration options.